 "Hard sex," I said, "leads to hard times."
-None of us knew then that Gay Liberation would end up in an intensive care unit because of a virus.
+None of us knew then that Gay Liberation would end up in an Intensive Care Unit because of a virus.

-That morning, I could have gone his way or mine.
-Had our night ships been in convoy for so long never to connect again?
+That morning I could have gone his way or mine.
+Had our nightships been in convoy for so long never to connect again?
 If so, then I knew that what-was must remain always so dear to my heart and my head.
 We rarely dared say "love."
 We had no need.
-Life is a series of Gatsby's beautiful gestures: a look, a lick across the eye, a touch, a word, sex verging on love-each and all again.
+Life is a series of Gatsby's beautiful gestures: a look, a lick across the eye, a touch, a word, sex verging on love -- each and all again.

 I fled New York, leaving on a jet.
-"I want, I need, I love, yes, love, with incredible respect, this man, Robert Mapplethorpe," I wrote at twenty-five thousand feet in my journal, "even though we may never really be together again."
+"I want, I need, I love, yes, love, with incredible respect, this man, Robert Mapplethorpe," I wrote at 25,000 feet in my journal, "even though we may never really be together again."

 When Robert sent me a package with a print of his photo of me, or perhaps not-me, or, more, what I was then, I hesitated.
-I wanted to see what this magnificent visionary photographer had found in me.
-I had to see if I looked dirty: not from the inside out-that id I had always known-but from the outside in.
+I wanted to see what his magnificent visionary photographer had found in me.
+I had to see if I looked dirty: not from the inside out -- that Id I had always known -- but from the outside in.
 I had to know if I had a gay face: the haunted, hunted, distorted, stereotypical kind.
-I had to find out if my face had become like the Fellini faces in the bars and the baths: a dead giveaway of whatever night hunger it was that made us terminally different from other men.
+I had to find out if my face had become like the Fellini faces in the bars and the baths: a dead give-away of whatever night-hunger it was that made us terminally different from other men.
 Had Robert exposed my soul?

-I thought back to the letters he wrote me.
+Robert wrote to me.
 His letters ached with the isolation of the gifted artist for whom life is never intense enough.
-In his left-handed slant, he wrote on April 20,1977: "I think you're right about me needing a psychiatrist.
-I'm a male nymphomaniac....
-Just can't get sex out of my head.
+In his left-handed slant, he wrote on April 20, 1977: "Anyhow, I think you were right about me needing a psychiatrist as I am /a male/ nymphomaniac . . .
+I just can't get sex out of my head.
 I'm never satisfied.
 It will drive me mad.
 But otherwise, life doesn't seem worth it.
 I'm probably going to have to find one person somehow that can keep me in.
 Otherwise my energy will just pick up and leave."

-On May 21, 1978, he wrote: "It's midnight...I almost forgot to tell you.
+On May 21, 1978, he wrote: "It's midnight . . .
+I almost forgot to tell you.
 I let some creep stick his hand up my ass.
-I've been fisted-even came-but I think I prefer being the giver.
+I've been fisted -- even came -- but I think I prefer being the giver.
 I don't seem to have any great desire for it to happen again.
 In fact, I can't help but to give preferential treatment to the feeding process.
 I want to see the devil in us all.
 That's my real turn on.
+(Italic added.)
 The MDA is coming on stronger.
 I have to take a dump but I'll save it.
 I'm sure somebody out there is hungry.
-It's time to get my-self together, pack my skin in leather.
+It's time to get myself together, pack my skin in leather.
 The package is always important.
-Goodnight for now I feel the pull to the West Side.
+Goodnight for now.
+I feel the pull to the West Side.
 The night is getting older.
 Love, Robert."